-Address(es) should be complete with PIN code.
+Address(es) should be complete with postal code and country.

-Keywords (a maximum of six) suitable for indexing, should be given in alphabetical order.
+Keywords (a maximum of six) suitable for indexing should be given in alphabetical order.

 Introduction should be brief and define the scope of the work without an exhaustive review of literature.

-Results and discussion should be combined and should not be a routine statement of information presented in the tables.
+Results and discussion should be combined and should not be a routine statement of information presented in the tables/figures.
 The significance of the results in relation to other relevant published work should be highlighted in the discussion.

 Acknowledgments should be brief.

-References may be listed alphabetically.
+References should be listed alphabetically.

 Chapter in a book